Reyhan-Sam/Full-Stack-eCommerce-Application/README.md

 # Futuristic Store
-this is a website developed for a COSC 304 project.
+This repository consists of a website developed for a COSC 304 project.